Child Brain Injury Compensation Claims

 When an individual lacks mental capacity to litigate there is no limitation period; the usual 3 year limitation period does not apply.
 It would only apply if capacity to litigate was regained and the 3 year period would then start to run from that point.

 Limitation can be complex.
-Speak to our experts about this.
+Speak to our experts about this and other aspects of child head injury compensation.

 Funding a child brain injury claim